Tooleybuc Bridge

 • Is the bridge safe?

 Yes, the bridge is safe and serviceable in its current condition in the short-term.
-However, the current proposed work and future maintenance is essential to ensure it continues to be an important link for communities and freight across the Murray River.
-Following feedback confirming the majority of the community preferred to delay Bailey support structure replacement, a range of monitoring equipment will be installed on the bridge to ensure the Baileys remain safe.
+However, future maintenance is essential to ensure it continues to be an important link for communities and freight across the Murray River.
+Following feedback in 2022 confirming the majority of the community preferred to delay Bailey support structure replacement, a range of monitoring equipment ensures the Bailey remains safe.
 There is a chance that load limits or emergency work will need to be carried out under a bridge closure if this monitoring equipment shows any signs of stress.

-• How will you keep the community updated on this work?
+• How will you keep the community updated?

 • How do we find out more?